Getting Started¶

 Add some instructions¶

 In order to add the necessary instructions, add a new task, and choose the General Information task type.
 Here you can enter instructions for the participant, potentially accompanied by a schematic or example screenshot.
 After entering the text and saving the parameters, head back to the experiment overview by clicking on the Tasks tab.
-You'd want the participant to see the instructions first, so click on an empty arena of the new task's panel, and drag it up until it's at the top of the list, and release it.
+You'd want the participant to see the instructions first, so click on an empty arena of the new task's panel, drag it up until it's at the top of the list, and release it.
 You've now changed the order of the tasks.
-Note that there is a similar task called Consent Form where the participant is required to check boxes to confirm their acceptance of your ethics terms.
+Note there is a similar task called Consent Form where the participant is required to check boxes to confirm their acceptance of your ethics terms.

 Create your own Stimulus Set¶

-If you have your own stimuli that you'd like to use, you can create a custom stimulus set.
-Click on your username at the top right to go back to your user profile.
-Then head to the "Stimulus Sets" tab.
+If you have your own stimuli that you'd like to use, you can create a custom Stimulus Set.
+Click on your username at the top right to go back to your dashboard.
+Then head to the Stimulus Sets tab.
 Here you should see a list of Stimulus Sets that you have access to; either because they are publicly available or because you own them.
-Click "Build new Stimulus Set", then choose a name.
+Click New Stimulus Set, and choose a name.
 After confirming you should arrive at a page where you can edit the new set.
-Under Media you can add image, audio and video files, and under Text you can add character strings.
-After all images have finished uploading, remember to click Save at the bottom of the page to confirm your selection.
-If you'd like to use more than a few hundred stimuli, or a pre-existing stimulus set, get in touch with us, and we can make this process easier for you.
+Under Media you can add image, audio and video files.
+Under Text you can add character strings.
+After all images have finished uploading, remember to click Save Changes at the bottom of the page to confirm your selection.
+If you are going to use more than a few hundred stimuli, you can instead compress the folder containing the files into a zip file, and upload this file.
+Once you are happy with your stimulus set, click the Finalize button to make it available for use in experiments.

 Store a version¶